KowalskiBio/Primerool/README.md

 1. Find the `run_primero.bat` file in this folder.
 2. Double-click it.
+3. A command prompt window will open.
+4.  **If Python is not installed**, it will be downloaded and installed automatically.
+Once it says "Python installed successfully", **close the window and double-click `run_primero.bat` again** — this is required once so Windows picks up the new Python installation.
-3. A command prompt window will open, and the app will launch in your default web browser.
+5. On the second run, the app will finish setting up and launch in your default web browser.

 ## How to Run (Development)